Billey-Postnikov decompositions and the fibre bundle structure of Schubert varieties: Existence of Billey-Postnikov decompositions

 \subsection{The Ryan-Wolper theorem}

-In this section we use our results to prove Corollary \ref{C:ryanwolper} and Theorem \ref{T:affine_main} on iterated fibre bundle structures of smooth and rationally smooth Schubert varieties.
-We assume that $X^J(w)$ is a rationally smooth Schubert variety of finite type or of affine type $\tilde{A}_n$
+In this section we use our results to prove Corollary \ref{C:ryanwolper} on iterated fibre bundle structures of smooth and rationally smooth Schubert varieties.
+We assume that $X^J(w)$ is a rationally smooth Schubert variety of finite type.